Paths of Excellence: Global Health & Disparities

 Highlights

 Med students must join this Path in winter of M1 year.
-The GHD experience centers on a four-year relationship with a GHD Advisor, with additional communication and support from more than a dozen GHD Advisors.
+The GHD experience centers on a four-year relationship with a GHD Advisor, with additional communication and support from more than two dozen GHD Advisors.

 GHD students have the option of networking to begin exploring Capstone for Impact (CFI) projects in the Impact Accelerator month following the Scientific Trunk.